 Please leave your comments below.

 Have More Specific Questions about COVID-19 Telehealth Best Practices?

-While we all know how important it is for our services to continue with COVID-19 telehealth best practices, but many professionals are unsure of how to proceed with the many legal and ethical foundation issues of relevance to telehealth, PLUS the regularly updating legal and regulatory changes that must be integrated.
-To help practitioners and their administrators make sense of COVID-19 telehealth best practices as applicable to working from home, and as a community service, TBHI is honored to be working with the California non-profit, Telehealth Institute to bring you this up-to-date, FREE informational course designed specifically for behavioral professionals.
+While we all know how important it is for our services to continue with COVID-19 telehealth best practices, many professionals are unsure of how to proceed with the multiple legal and ethical foundation issues of relevance to telehealth.
+Plus, the ongoing legal and regulatory changes must be integrated.
+To help practitioners and their administrators make sense of COVID-19 telehealth best practices as applicable to working from home and as a community service, TBHI is honored to be working with the California non-profit, Telehealth Institute to bring you this up-to-date, FREE informational course designed specifically for behavioral professionals.

 PLEASE NOTE: the Telebehavioral Health Institute (TBHI) has recently been rebranded and is now known as Telehealth.org